-This post talks about a variation of the Open With issue discussed in post Open with "Choose another app" Error Program Not Associated in Windows 10.
-In this case, when the user right-clicks on a file, clicks Open with and selects the option Choose another app in the Open with dialog or menu, nothing happens.
+This post talks about a variation of the Open With issue discussed in the post Open with “Choose another app” Error Program Not Associated.
+In this case, when the user right-clicks on a file, clicks Open with, and selects the option Choose another app in the Open with dialog or menu, nothing happens.

 In addition, the View reliability history page in Control Panel may show that the file openwith.exe (Pick an app) had crashed.
-This is the file which shows the Open with dialog in Windows 10.
+Openwith.exe is the file that shows the Open with dialog in Windows 10/11.

-The latter key is specifically for registering programs with Default Apps or Default Programs.
-Since no problem was seen when using Default Apps, I renamed the 1st one, which is the Applications key, and Open with dialog worked correctly.
-Windows tried to get details (may be the icon inside the executable, Product name and Company name etc) about an executable registered under the Applications key and probably failed when doing so.
+Since the issue was not seen when using Default Apps, I temporarily renamed the 1st one, which is the Applications key, and the Open with dialog worked correctly.
+So it appears that Windows tried to get details (maybe the icon inside the executable, Product name, Company name, etc.) about an executable registered under the Applications key and probably failed when doing so.